 Hello!
 I'm Paul McAleer.
 I make big ideas approachable.

 I'm a lauded speaker, teacher, and writer.
-I created a video training class for O’Reilly Media, I was the very first instructor at General Assembly Chicago, and taught at General Assembly Denver and Columbia College Chicago.
-I currently teach at Girl Develop It Denver/Boulder.
+I created a video training class for O’Reilly Media, I was the very first instructor at General Assembly Chicago, and have taught at General Assembly Denver, Columbia College Chicago, and Girl Develop It Denver/Boulder.

+I was the organizer for World IA Day Denver in 2019, successfully returning this global event to my city.
 I’ve spoken at conferences including Design & Content, SXSW Interactive (twice), WebVisions (twice), CreativeMornings, and UX STRAT.
-And for three years I co-hosted the podcast Designing Yourself with my friend Whitney Hess.
+And for three years I co-hosted the podcast Designing Yourself with Whitney Hess.

-I live in beautiful Denver, Colorado with my wife, son, and 2 dogs.
+I live in beautiful Denver, Colorado with my wife, son, and pooch.
 I don’t know how to ski.